cairis-platform/cairis/install.md

 dbpasswd = cairis123
 dbname = cairis
 tmp_dir = /tmp
-root = /opt/cairis
+root = /usr/local/lib/python2.7/dist-packages/cairis
 default_image_dir = .
 {% endhighlight %}

 # Starting CAIRIS

-To start CAIRIS, you can open a terminal window and go to `$CAIRIS_DIR/bin`.
+To start CAIRIS, you can open a terminal window and run to `cairis_gui.py`.

 {% highlight bash %}
-$ python cairis_gui.py
+cairis_gui.py
 {% endhighlight %}

 This main CAIRIS window is split in 2 halves.
 The bottom half is the taken up the requirements editor.
 The top half of the screen is taken up by the menu and tool-bar buttons.